Rokkenrolli/pokehub/README.md

 ## Welcome to Pokehub.

-To view a working version without account database and thus without features such as favouriting, visit [Pokehub](https://pokehub-silk.vercel.app/).
+To view a hosted version [Pokehub](https://pokehub-silk.vercel.app/).
-To gain access to all functions, or run the project locally, see below.
+To run the project locally, see below.

 ## Prerequisites